 5. Understand that the studying doesn’t stop.

-“A psychology career is a lifelong journey of learning,” points out Pretorius, who explains that your studies don’t just stop after the completion of your Master’s qualification.
+“A psychology career is a lifelong journey of learning,” points out Pretorius.
+She explains that your studies don’t just stop after the completion of your Master’s qualification.
 “All healthcare practitioners are required to earn Continued Professional Development (CPD) points throughout their careers, which means constant learning for the duration of your vocation,” she says.

 6. Be informed of your career options.

-“From the outset, you should have a clear understanding of the different kinds of career you can pursue as a psychologist practicing in South Africa,” says Pretorius, who advises making yourself well acquainted with the various registration categories for professional psychologists as laid down by the Health Professions Council of South Africa (HPCSA).
+“From the outset, you should have a clear understanding of the different kinds of career you can pursue as a psychologist practicing in South Africa,” says Pretorius.
+Acquaint yourself with the various registration categories for professional psychologists as per the Health Professions Council of South Africa (HPCSA).

 7. Acquaint yourself with your study path.